-Not sure how to make time for yourself with children?
-Check out these practical tips on how to make time for yourself even with kids.
+Not sure how to make time for yourself with children in tow?
+Check out these practical tips on how to make time for yourself as a parent.

-How to make time for yourself even with kids
+How to make time for yourself as a parent

 What are some tips on how to make time for yourself, even as a busy mom?
 And what are a few reasons why moms need alone time?
-Check out a few me time ideas for moms:
+Check out a few “me time” ideas you can do:

 1. Find a hobby you can do at home